mario-baptista/cogsi2526-1211265-1250525-1250204/CA3/Part2/README.md

 # CA3 — Part 2

-In this Class Assignment 3, Part 2, we continue the work from Part 1 but introduce a distributed architecture using two separate Virtual Machines (VMs).
-One VM hosts the application (`gradle_transformation`), while the other hosts the H2 database in server mode.
-This setup allows the application to connect to the database over the network, demonstrating a more realistic deployment scenario.

-The key changes from Part 1 include:
-- Splitting the single VM into two: an "app" VM and a "db" VM.
-- Configuring H2 to run in server mode on the db VM, accessible via TCP on port 9092.
-- Updating the Spring Boot application to connect to the remote H2 server instead of using an in-memory or file-based database.
-- Ensuring secure communication between VMs using a private network.

-## Setup Overview

-### Prerequisites
-- Vagrant installed on the host machine.
-- VirtualBox (or another supported provider) installed.
-- Internet connection for downloading dependencies.

 ### Step 1: Create Part2 Folder and Copy Base Files

 First, within the local repository folder, create the Part2 folder under CA3: